Validating quantum-supremacy experiments with exact and fast tensor network contraction

+For completeness, we list in Table.~\ref{tab:speedup} the ideal and actual speedups of ma-TNC over sa-TNC for computing $1M$ uncorrelated amplitudes for Sycamore RQCs of \textit{different depths}.
+As comparison, the speedup reported in Ref.~\cite{KalachevYung2021} is $10000$x for depth $16$ for $2M$ amplitudes, and the estimated actual speedups for depths $18$ and $20$ are $5193$x and $1022$x for $2.5M$ and $3M$ amplitudes respectively.
+Taking into account that the speedup is more significant with more amplitudes, our ideal speedup (where the ma-TNC is assumed to be implemented with the same efficiency as sa-TNC), as well as our actual speedups for depths $18$ and $20$, are generally higher than Ref.~\cite{KalachevYung2021} (the actual speedup for depth $16$ is significantly lower than the ideal speedup, which is because that our implementation is better tuned for deeper circuits).

-Based on the algorithmic and implementation-wise advances, we are able to directly compute the exact amplitudes of three million experimentally generated samples by Sycamore, which is done by using $107,520$ SW26010P CPUs for $8.5$ days ($203$ hours).
-Our results show that the exact XEB fidelity for those three million bitstrings is $\fxeb = (0.191\pm 0.058)\%$, which closely matches the estimated value of $(0.224\pm 0.021)\%$ (We note that there are $10$ groups of different RQCs with depth $20$ and three million bitstrings are generated for each group in the original experiment~\cite{AruteMartinisQuantumSupremacy2019}, while we have only computed the amplitudes for one group due to limited computational resources).
+We also directly compute the exact amplitudes of $3M$ experimentally generated samples by Sycamore, which is done by using $107,520$ SW26010P CPUs for $8.5$ days ($203$ hours).
+Our results show that the exact XEB fidelity for these bitstrings is $\mathcal{F}_{{\rm XEB}} = (0.191\pm 0.058)\%$, which closely matches the estimated value of $(0.224\pm 0.021)\%$.
 We plot in Fig.~\ref{fig:fig4} the histogram of the obtained amplitudes and compare them to the theoretical probability density function for the rescaled bitstring probability $Np$ ($N=2^n$ and $p$ is the probability) under the same XEB fidelity, defined as

 with $x=Np$.
 We can see that they agree well with each other, which means that the bitstrings generated by Sycamore indeed obeys the Porter-Thomas distribution with the estimated XEB fidelity.
 Our results thus provide a strong consistency check for the Sycamore quantum supremacy experiment.